bstefanescu/koa-webapp/README.md

 * **requestTokenHeader** - the header name that must be used to request a JWT token from the secure authorization cookie.
 Defaults to `x-koa-webapp-request-token`.
 * **allowAnonymous** - if `true` un-authenticated users will be able to access the protected resources (e.g. the API resources).
 Defaults to `false`.
 This can be usefull to let un-authenticated users to ccess the application in read only mode.
 * **authCookie** - can be a string or an object containing options for the authorization cookie passed to `koa.cookies`.
 If you only want to change the cookie name you can return a string with that name.
 If you return an object with cookie options you can also change the cookie name by including a name property in the returned object.
 The default value is:
 * **exitHooks** - defaults to true.
-If true install, at atsartup, the SIGTERM nd SIGINT hooks to stop the app.
+If true install, at tsartup, the SIGTERM and SIGINT hooks to stop the app.

 ```json
 {